M66B/FairEmail/FAQ.md

 * *Snippet*: template will be used as text fragment (since version 1.1857)
 * *Hide from menus*: template will be hidden (disabled)

+Note that placeholders will not be filled in when using snippets.

 <br />

 <h2><a name="get-support"></a>Get support</h2>